607011/OneRM/README.md

 ## Free

-_1RM_ is absolutely free: no ads, no in-app purchases!
+_OneRM_ is absolutely free: no ads, no in-app purchases!

 You can even build your own version based on the [source code published on GitHub](https://github.com/ola-ct/1RM).

+## Features

+ - Calculate 1RM
+ - Display a list of weights for arbitrary percentage of 1RM
+ - Log lifting records of your favorite exercise
+ - Customizable list of exercises
+ - Customizable list of mass units
+ - Sync your settings and lifting records via iCloud

 ## License